rajeswar14/MOVIE_REVIEW_ANALYSIS/README.md

 ## Usage

 1. Clone this repository
-2. Install the required libraries
+2. Install the required libraries      `pip install pandas scikit-learn nltk`

-3. Open and run the Jupyter notebook
+4. Open and run the Jupyter notebook

 The notebook walks through the full process from data loading to model evaluation and testing.